tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 ### How to Trigger

-The release workflow by default is triggered by pushes on the "release" branch.
+The release workflow in the README examples linked above is triggered by pushes on the "release" branch.
 The action automatically creates a tag and title for the GitHub release using the application version specified in `tauri.config.json`.

 You can also trigger the workflow on the push of a version tag such as "app-v0.7.0".
 For this you can change the start of the release workflow: